sheerun/the-global-gitignore/README.md

 ## Unnecessary things

-Global gitignore is created automatically from github's templates.
+Global gitignore is created automatically from Github's templates.
 If you feel there is something unnecessary, please create an issue.

 ## Self-ad